isaacnmm/pestpolicy-hugo2XX/content/posts/best-chalk-paint-for-furniture/index.md

 It dries fast and gives you enough time to carry out another project.
 Within one hour the paint is ready to touch and you can also apply the second paint.
 However, you may need to wait at least 24 hours in order to apply varnish on your furniture or cabinet.
 In the case of spilled paint, you can clean it up with soap and water and you are good to go.

-Pros:
-- Fast drying
-- Super matte chalky finish
+Pros: - Fast drying - Super matte chalky finish - Thick - Odorless - Simple clean up - Excellent coverage - Made in USA
-- Thick
-- Odorless
-- Simple clean up
-- Excellent coverage
-- Made in USA

-Cons:
-- Need more than one coat
+Cons: - Need more than one coat

+> See Also: > Airless Paint Sprayer Under 300

 ###  [7.
 Premium Chalked Paint](https://www.amazon.com/dp/B00FGXJCB4/?tag=p-policy-20)